 - 1) Open menu 3.
 Editing a distress msg.

-- 2) Press ENT on the screen at right and select the nature of the distress.
+- 2) Press ENT on the screen the nature of the distress.

 - 3) Press ENT to confirm the selection.

-The nature of the distress is set.
-If the position and time (UTC) are not displayed automatically for any reason, input them manually at this time.
+The nature of the distress and time (UTC) are for any reason, input them manually at this time.

-4) Press and hold the DISTRESS key for 4 seconds to send the distress alert.
+4) Press and hold the seconds to send the distress alert.